OpFlow-dev/OpFlow/doc/01_Basics/field.rst

 To evaluate at a specific index, you can use ``evalAt()`` and ``evalSafeAt()`` methods just as with an ``Expr``.
-To change the value at an index, you can use the ``operator[]`` and ``operator()`` to get the reference to the data object (see Expr section).
+To change the value at an index, you can use the ``operator[]`` and ``operator()`` to get the reference to the data object (see :ref:`Expr` section).
 Nevertheless, the most common approach to assign to a field is by assign an ``Expr`` to it, e.g.:

 .. code-block:: cpp